nathanielmacnell/PEGStools/README.md

-# PEGStools
+# PEGS Tools

-Tools for working with PEGS data
+Tools for working with PEGS data.s

+See examples folder for scripts with worked examples using simulated PEGS data.